-Those diagnosed with panic disorder experience recurrent panic attacks.
-During a panic attack, the intensity of anxiety disorder symptoms is heightened for a short period of time – usually 10 minutes or less.
-The intensity of the symptoms during a panic attack can be so extreme that people believe they are having a heart attack or other life-threatening issues.
+Those diagnosed with panic disorder experience recurrent panic attacks, or episodes during which anxiety disorder symptoms are intensified for a short period – usually 10 minutes or less.
+Sometimes, these experiences are so extreme that they’re mistaken for heart attacks or other life-threatening issues.

 Common symptoms of a panic attack include:

 - Surges of overwhelming panic and or terror